This article gives helpful hints for converting your Surfer 6 scripts into scripts that will run successfully in newer versions of Scripter.

 The newer Surfer automation model, introduced in Surfer 7, is different than Surfer 6.
 Surfer 7 still supported the older Surfer 6 automation model in addition to the new model, but support for the older model was completely dropped in Surfer 8.
 Surfer 6 scripts may require considerable revision to work with Surfer 8+.

 Unfortunately, there is not an automatic way to convert scripts from the Surfer 6 automation model to the new model.
-To help learn the newer automation model, I suggest starting from the Object Hierarchy graphics in the Help file.
+To help learn the newer automation model, we suggest starting from the Object Hierarchy graphics in the Help file.
 Several changes were required that may break old script files.
 Most of these are a result of moving to a VBA-compatible scripting language:

 - When a wireframe plot is selected the default name is "Wireframe" rather than "Surface".